Code-Institute-Submissions/Keeganw3-Project-PP2_FebResub/README.md

 ## Credits (Edit this as it is required.)
 *
 * My mentor Brian Macharia who supported me and provided me with both feedback and solutions to problems I faced while creating the website.
-* My lecturer Simen Daehlin who provided me feedback on my initial wireframe designs.
+* My lecturer Simen Daehlin who helped me to better write my code and solve a couple problems I had run into.
-* The people from slack room who answered my questions on when I needed it.
+* The people from slack room who answered my questions when I needed it.
 * Code institute for the classes, sources and tutors that they provided me.
 * Bootstrap for the media query sizes that I used: https://getbootstrap.com/docs/4.1/layout/overview/